Spanish divorce dealing with the division of property

 There are two types of divorce in Spain; contested and uncontested.
 Uncontested divorce is usually a smooth process, often with both spouses agreeing to split their assets in a way that suits them both.
 A contested divorce means that only one spouse has filled out the divorce petition.
 The divorce is likely to take longer as the couple may not agree on certain aspects.

 If the couple struggles to reach an agreement regarding their property if they both want to live there, the issue may go to court if a resolution cannot be reached in mediation.
-In this case you will need to instruct an Abogado (Spanish lawyer).
+In which case you will need to instruct an Abogado (Spanish lawyer).

 How Giambrone and Partners can help